-†Humphreys, K. L., †LeMoult, J., Wear, J. G., Piersiak, H. A., Lee., A., & Gotlib, I. H. (in press).
+†Humphreys, K. L., †LeMoult, J., Wear, J. G., Piersiak, H. A., Lee, A., & Gotlib, I. H. (2020).
 Child maltreatment and depression: A meta-analysis of studies using the Childhood Trauma Questionnaire.
 Child Abuse & Neglect, 102, 104361. https://doi.org/10.1016/j.chiabu.2020.104361

-Humphreys, K. L., Sisk, L. S., Mancszak, E. M., Lin, J., & Gotlib, I. H. (in press).
+Humphreys, K. L., Sisk, L. M., Mancszak, E. M., Lin, J., & Gotlib, I. H. (2020).
 Depressive symptoms predict change in telomere length and mitochondrial DNA copy number across adolescence.
 Journal of the American Academy of Child and Adolescent Psychiatry, 59, 1364-1370. https://doi.org/10.1016/j.jaac.2019.09.031

 Humphreys, K. L. & Salo, V. C. (2020).
 Expectable environments in early life.
 Current Opinion in Behavioral Sciences, 36, 115-119. https://doi.org/10.1016/j.cobeha.2020.09.004